A universal characterization of higher algebraic K-theory: Localization

 \section{Localization}

 The definition of additivity we study in this paper is given in terms of the condition that algebraic $K$-theory takes models of split-exact sequences of triangulated categories to (homotopy) cofiber sequences of spectra.
 This perspective is motivated in part by Neeman's reformulation of the Thomason-Trobaugh localization theorem \cite{NeemanLoc}.
-Neeman observed that following Thomason-Trobaugh and using the construction of Bousfield localization, one could regard algebraic $K$-theory as in fact taking exact sequences of triangulated categories to cofiber sequences of spectra, provided one worked with non-connective $K$-theory.
+Neeman observed that following Thomason-Trobaugh and using the construction of Bousfield localization, one could regard algebraic $K$-theory as in fact taking exact sequences of triangulated categories to cofiber sequences of spectra, provided one worked with non-connective $K$-theory (see Theorem~\ref{thm:localization} for a version of this result).
 We will refer to such a theory as satisfying {\em localization}.
 In this section we construct the universal localizing invariant of small stable $\infty$-categories; see theorem~\ref{thm:univ-loc}.
+Our work follows the general pattern of the analogous result for dg-categories in \cite{CisTab}.

 \begin{definition} Let $\cD$ be a stable presentable $\i$-category.
 A functor